CAmadeus/falcon-tools/README.md

 by the BootROM during authentication through setting a special bit in a register.

 9. Build the [`secureboot`](./secureboot) payload by first providing `SEED` and `KEY` in the Makefile for fake signing and then running `make`.
-Launch the resulting blob and dump the TSEC DMEM (see [faucon_launcher](https://github.com/CAmadeus/faucon_launcher) for a reference implementation through button input) to SD card and extract the decrypted blob starting from address 0.
+Launch the resulting blob, dump the TSEC DMEM to SD card and extract the decrypted blob starting from address 0 out of the whole memory dump.
 It can then be analyzed using [ghidra_falcon](https://github.com/Thog/ghidra_falcon) or another disassembler.

 With all these steps combined, one can obtain the plaintexts of a few specific hardware secrets along with